The quality of your life is a direct reflection of the quality of the questions you are asking yourself.

 Why “Drunk Pastor”?

 The name calls out my past and establishes, in some sense, that everything I do in the world is not dependent on my past or reputation.
 Past accomplishments and acclaim take but a few moments of carelessness and selfishness to ruin.
-It was my failures that taught me the most profound lessons and my darkness moments that help me be grateful for the light now.
+It was my failures that taught me the most profound lessons and my dark moments that helped me be grateful for the light now.

 Drunk Pastor reminds me of what I’m capable of when I’m out of control.